Hylaecullulus: Etymology

 The name Hylaecullulus fordi is derived from the Ancient Greek words hylaeos, which means 'from the woods' (in reference to its occurrence within Charnwood Forest), and cullulus, which means "small goblet".
 The name of the type species, "fordi", was given to honour Trevor Ford, who made important contributions to the Ediacaran fauna.

 Discovery

-Hylaecullulus fordi was discovered in the hilly tract of Charnwood Forest in 2018 by a team led by C. G. Kenchington.
+Hylaecullulus fordi was discovered in the hilly tract of Charnwood Forest in 2018 by a team led by Charlotte G. Kenchington.
 This team found six well-preserved fossils at the top of the Bradgate Formation of the Maplewell Group.
 All of them had fossilised in epirelief (positive relief) impressions with the lateral view of the animal visible.
 Although two specimens out of the six fossils found were poorly preserved, they were still assigned to the genus.
 After the discovery of these fossils, master molds were made of them; these molds are housed within the British Geological Survey, while the holotypes are kept in situ.